-Tips and tricks for optical photons
+Tips and tricks

 - One has to assign a non-zero EFFICIENCY and a REFLECTIVITY smaller than 1 to a boundary surface between the scintillator and sensitive device (e.g. an APD). - To get a perfectly reflecting surface, one can use REFLECTIVITY=1; EFFICIENCY=0; surface-Type=dielectric_metal, surfaceFinish=polished, surfaceModel=unified.